anhassan/AWS-SQL-Server-to-S3-DataLake-ETL-Migration/README.md

 1. Creation of required resources using Infrastructure as Code The following resources are created upon each run of the driver script in case these resources do not exist:
-a.
-A S3 bucket for the raw layer of datalake with the given name
+- A S3 bucket for the raw layer of datalake with the given name
-b.
-A Glue database to catalog all the metadata of on-premise database tables
+- A Glue database to catalog all the metadata of on-premise database tables
-c.
-A Glue crawler which crawls all the on-premise database tables and catalogs the metadata in AWS Glue Data Catalog
+- A Glue crawler which crawls all the on-premise database tables and catalogs the metadata in AWS Glue Data Catalog
-d.
-A Glue database to catalog all the metadata of ingested datalake tables and operational metadata
+- A Glue database to catalog all the metadata of ingested datalake tables and operational metadata

 3. Creation of glue jobs from s3 based scripts
 For each of the table ingestion, a PySpark script has been developed and placed inside a folder in S3.
 In order to automate the glue job creation process across different environments these scripts would have to be placed inside a S3 folder.
 The driver script would expect a path to the folder containing all these the ingestion scripts so that it creates job against each one of the scripts if it does not already exist